As Seahawks head into free agency, quarterback is the biggest question mark

 Do the Seahawks really view Lock as a candidate to start?

-From the minute the trade was made the thought has been the Seahawks view Lock as having more untapped potential than his three years in Denver may have revealed.
-Hhe was 8-13 as a starter with a 25-20 touchdown-to-interception ratio.
+From the minute the trade was made the thought has been the Seahawks view Lock as having more untapped potential than his three years in Denver might have revealed.
+He was 8-13 as a starter with a 25-20 touchdown-to-interception ratio.

-ESPN’s Jeremy Fowler reported Sunday that the Seahawks indeed do not view Lock as a “throw in,’’ stating “there’s a belief among some with Seattle that Lock’s issues in Denver were a byproduct of a revolving door of offensive coordinators and a defensive-minded head coach’’ and that he is a “viable fallback option.’’
+ESPN’s Jeremy Fowler reported Sunday that the Seahawks indeed do not view Lock as a “throw in,’’ stating, “There’s a belief among some with Seattle that Lock’s issues in Denver were a byproduct of a revolving door of offensive coordinators and a defensive-minded head coach’’ and that he is a “viable fallback option.’’

 That the Seahawks also have been a team with something of a revolving door in offensive coordinators — three since 2017 — and a defensive-minded coach didn’t escape notice of many on social media Sunday.